 “It’s no surprise that Fellini chose Rome to film La Dolce Vita in.
 Every corner of the ‘Eternal City’ is a movie set, so it’s no wonder filmmakers have used the Italian capital as a dramatic backdrop to their epic tales.”

-Walking the picturesque streets of Rome is like a walking through a living museum.
+Walking the picturesque streets of Rome is like walking through a living museum.
 And if its walls, ruins and cobblestones could talk, they would tell you a million stories.
-Rome is experiential in every sense of the word, even at face value – millennia of history collides with Italian culture, past present and future.
+Rome is experiential in every sense of the word, even at face value – millennia of history collide with Italian culture, past present and future.
 And for those with the resolve to sift through the modern-day tourism, to pull back the curtains on its theatrical and dramatic past and to learn about its people and how they’re creating their own stories for future generations … Rome will reward you with magic.
 OutThere’s Martin Perry spends a few days in the city, camera in hand and to make his own history.